bmuschko/cks-crash-course/exercises/02-tls-ingress/instructions.md

 You are tasked to create an Ingress with TLS termination.
 Create the relevant objects using the imperative or declarative approach.

 > **_NOTE:_** Kubernetes requires running an Ingress Controller to evaluate Ingress rules.
 Make sure your cluster employs an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
-On Minikube, you can enable the Ingress Controller with the command `minikube addons enable ingress`.
-The corresponding controller will run in the `ingress-nginx` namespace.
-See the [Minikube documentation](https://minikube.sigs.k8s.io/docs/handbook/addons/ingress-dns/) for more information on setting up an Ingress Controller and DNS.
+You can find installation guidance in the file [ingress-controller-setup.md](./ingress-controller-setup.md).

 1. Create the objects defined by the YAML manifest `setup.yaml`.
 You will end up with a Deployment, multiple Pods, and a Service in the namespace `t75`.
 2. Generate a TLS certificate and key using OpenSSL with the command `openssl req -nodes -new -x509 -keyout accounting.key -out accounting.crt -subj "/CN=accounting.tls"`.